 As most pituitary tumors are noncancerous, these tumors do not usually spread to other parts of the body.
 However, most people treated for a pituitary tumor need regular follow-up tests to make sure that the tumor has not come back.

 In addition, patients may be at risk for developing other types of tumors.
 For example, patients with too much growth hormone have a higher risk of developing colon cancer or thyroid cancer, but only if the tumor was not completely removed during surgery and growth hormone levels are still high.
 People with MEN1 syndrome or Carney complex need regular screening for the other tumors associated with those conditions.

 The anticipation before having a follow-up test or waiting for test results may add stress to you or a family member.
 This is sometimes called “scanxiety.”
 Learn more about how to cope with this type of stress.

 Most people expect to experience side effects when receiving treatment.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
 Other side effects called late effects may develop months or even years afterwards.
 Long-term and late effects can include both physical and emotional changes.

-People with impaired vision may need special accommodation after treatment.
+People with changes to their vision may need specialized care after the treatment for the tumor.
 Studies show that people with Cushing's disease are most affected after treatment, mostly because they are also most affected before treatment, meaning recovery often takes longer.
 Some people with too much prolactin or growth hormone may also be significantly affected.